 Finally on a quote letter typically the carrier will list all of the endorsements that will be included with your policy.
 An endorsement is an amendment to an existing insurance contract that either adds or modifies coverage.

-Some endorsements that may be included on a legal malpractice insurance quote are cyber coverage, state specific forms, and claims expenses outside the limit of liability.
-By reviewing the endorsements carefully you will better understand the additional coverages that are being added on to your professional liability policy.
+Some endorsements that may be included on a legal malpractice insurance quote are cyber coverage, state-specific forms, and claims expenses outside the limit of liability.
+By reviewing the endorsements carefully you will better understand the additional coverages that are being added to your professional liability policy.

 How To Compare Legal Malpractice Insurance Quotes

-Everything listed above are important features that you would find on a professional liability quote.
+Everything listed above is an important feature that you would find on a professional liability quote.
 If you have received quotes from multiple carriers you will need to compare and contrast each one to determine which option is best for you and your law firm.

 Once you determine which limit of liability you want to go with you can then move on to the policy additions.
 Once you begin adding on the additional coverages you will get a better idea of the overall premium amount and be able to compare policies based on the cost for the level of coverage they are offering.